Loyola’s online Bachelor of Business Administration consists of 120 credit hours, which includes:

 - 48 hours of Business Core courses

-- 24 hours of Major courses (finance or management electives)
+- 24 hours of Major courses (management electives)

 - 3 hours of a business internship